adrian154/blog/blogposts/internet-part-1.md

 # Physical Layer

 Let's start from the very bottom.
 No Internet, no networks even.
 Consider two computers: how can digital data be transferred from one to another?
 The answer to this question is the **physical layer**, which describes how to transmit ones and zeroes over a physical transmission medium.
+This involves everything from the actual physical connectors or radio bands used for communication, to the [line codes](https://en.wikipedia.org/wiki/Line_code) which specify how to extract a bitstream from the measured values of a signal.

-On top of the physical layer lies the **link layer**, which leverages the physical layer's capabilities to transfer full *frames* of data over a network that may be more complicated than a single point-to-point link.
-(The link layer may also take on other responsibilities such as error correction and retransmission.)
+The physical layer is closely tied to the **link layer**, which leverages the physical layer's capabilities to transfer full *frames* of data over a network that may be more complicated than a single point-to-point link.
+It may also take on responsibilities such as error correction and automatic retransmission.

 <div class="info-box">

-The idea of a "frame" is a little nebulous since their implementation varies wildly between protocols.
-However, for every network, there is a maximum frame size that it will accept, known as the [maximum transmission unit](https://en.wikipedia.org/wiki/Maximum_transmission_unit) or MTU.
-This is one of the few properties of the link-layer network that higher layers need to be aware of.
+The idea of a "frame" is a little vague since their implementation varies a great deal between different protocols.
+However, for every network, there is a maximum frame size that it can accept, known as the [maximum transmission unit](https://en.wikipedia.org/wiki/Maximum_transmission_unit) or MTU.
+This is an important property of the link-layer network that higher layers need to be aware of.

 </div>

 The physical layer and link layer are generally tightly coupled (out of necessity), which is the source of endless frustration.
 For example, the term "Ethernet" might refer to the physical cable standard, but it could also refer to the Ethernet protocol used to transfer frames over those cables.
 Which is it?

-The full answer is that Ethernet has many sublayers, which reside at varying levels within the physical and link layers.
-Twisted-pair Ethernet cables themselves are governed by a flock of partially agreeing standards; here's what [Wikipedia](https://en.wikipedia.org/wiki/Category_6_cable) has to say about it:

-> Confusion therefore arises because of the naming conventions and performance benchmarks laid down by the International ISO/IEC and American TIA/EIA standards, which in turn are different from the regional European standard, EN 50173-1.
-In broad terms, the ISO standard for Cat 6A is the most stringent, followed by the European standard, and then the American standard.

-*That* is a mess that I have no interest in delving into.
-But Ethernet supports much more than just twisted-pair cables; it can be run over other physical media such as coaxial cable or  optical fiber.
-Those standards are managed by [IEEE 802.3](https://en.wikipedia.org/wiki/IEEE_802.3), which also handles the link-layer details of Ethernet.
+The full answer is that Ethernet spans several network layers, because it supports a variety of physical transmission media.
+There's of course the classical [twisted pair cable](https://en.wikipedia.org/wiki/Category_6_cable), but Ethernet also works over coaxial cable and optical fiber.
+Each of these physical layers are managed by different standards, which are collectively maintained by [https://en.wikipedia.org/wiki/IEEE_802.3].

+Ethernet itself belongs to a bigger group of [IEEE 802](https://en.wikipedia.org/wiki/IEEE_802) technologies, which all support a link-layer interface called **medium access control** (MAC).
+MAC abstracts away some of the details of the physical layer, and allows devices on the same **local area network** (LAN) to communicate.
+Each device (specifically, each [interface](https://en.wikipedia.org/wiki/Network_interface_controller)) has a unique 48-bit identifier, known as a MAC address.
+These addresses are allocated by IEEE to manufacturers of network equipment, though some mobile devices simply generate a [random MAC address](https://support.apple.com/guide/security/wi-fi-privacy-secb9cb3140c/web) for privacy reasons.
+We'll see how MAC addresses are used in routing later.

-Beyond Ethernet, there are no shortage of other ways to physically connect devices.
+Beyond Ethernet, there are no shortage of other physical and link-layer technologies.
 Here are some prolific examples:
 * WiFi ([IEEE 802.11](https://en.wikipedia.org/wiki/IEEE_802.11))
 * Cable ([DOCSIS](https://en.wikipedia.org/wiki/DOCSIS))
 * [LTE](https://en.wikipedia.org/wiki/LTE_(telecommunication))

-For every surviving technology, there are probably around ten dead ones.
+There are also plenty of obscure and dead LAN technologies.
 One example is [Token Ring](https://en.wikipedia.org/wiki/Token_Ring), IBM's Ethernet competitor, which was famously vanquished around the turn of the century.

-One thing that all [IEEE 802](https://en.wikipedia.org/wiki/IEEE_802) technologies have in common is **medium access control** (**MAC**), which enables communication between devices on the same **local area network** (**LAN**).
-Each device (more accurately, each [interface](https://en.wikipedia.org/wiki/Network_interface_controller)) is given a unique 48-bit address.
-These addresses are allocated by the IEEE to equipment manufacturers, though some mobile devices simply generate a [random MAC address](https://support.apple.com/guide/security/wi-fi-privacy-secb9cb3140c/web) when connecting to a network to avoid being tracked.

 # Switches